csev/dj4e/assn/paw_forms.md

         <li><a href="{% url 'all-borrowed'%}">All borrowed</a></li>
         {% endif %}

+    Don't surround this with a `user.is_staff` test - just issue the link if the user has the `catalog.can_mark_returned` permission.
+We don't want our library staff to be able to access the '/admin' page.

 * Then `Reload` the application and log in with an account that is in the group 'Library Staff' and verify that the 'All borrowed` code works.